 Affens are adventurous little dogs with a curious nature.
 Though intelligent, they may have a stubborn streak—but if you approach activities with excitement, you'll likely have the goofy Affie on board as well.
 They're lively and confident, which can translate to territorial behaviors if their energy isn't properly directed.

 Are Affenpinschers Good with Kids?
-Affens may do well with older children if they are raised with them, but they aren't ideal for homes with little kids.
+Affens may do well with older children with whom they're raised, but they aren't ideal for homes with little kids.
 Their territorial nature and dislike of being chased or squeezed may lead to nips or bites.

 Are Affenpinschers Good with Other Pets?
 Affenpinschers may be able to coexist with other dogs and cats if raised with them, but other pets, such as rats, hamsters, and ferrets are not a good match due to the Affen's ratting history and high prey drive.